smithga/ng2-ionic-redux/readme.md

 Reference: https://forum.ionicframework.com/t/ionic-toturial-for-building-a-release-apk/15758

-The app currently uses json-server to simulate a web api and the structure lives in api\db.json.
-To launch json-server:

-> json-server --watch src\api\db.json

 It's easiest to open to command prompts in VSCode: one for ionic serve and the other for json-server.